microsoft/STL/README.md

     * We recommend selecting "C++ Clang tools for Windows" in the VS Installer.
 This will automatically add LLVM to the `PATH` of the x86 and x64 Native Tools Command Prompts, and will ensure that you're using a supported version.
     * Otherwise, use [LLVM's installer][] and choose to add LLVM to your `PATH` during installation.
+4. Ensure that active codepage is 1252 (chcp 1252).
-4. Follow the instructions below.
+5. Follow the instructions below.

 ## Running All The Tests